On the Parallel Complexity of Group Isomorphism via Weisfeiler-Leman

+\begin{proof}[Proof (Sketch).]
+We proceed identically as in the proof of \Thm{thm:ListSemisimpleIsomorphisms}.
+As there are $O(\log n / \log \log n)$ non-Abelian simple factors of $\Soc(G) \cong \Soc(H)$, there are only $\poly(n)$ isomorphisms between $\Soc(G)$ and $\Soc(H)$ that could extend to isomorphisms between $G$ and $H$ \cite{BCGQ}.
+As these isomorphisms can be checked in parallel, we may thus enumerate these isomorphisms using a logspace transducer.
+The result now follows. \end{proof}

-\section{Count-Free Weisfeiler--Leman}
+\section{Count-free Weisfeiler--Leman}

-In this section, we examine consequence for parallel complexity of the \emph{count-free} WL algorithm.
+In this section, we examine consequences for parallel complexity of the \emph{count-free} WL algorithm.
 Our first main result here is to show a $\Omega(\log |G|)$ lower bound (optimal and maximal, up to the constant factor) on count-free WL-dimension for identifying Abelian groups (\Thm{CountFreeAbelian}).
 Despite this result showing that count-free WL on its own is not useful for testing isomorphism of Abelian groups, we nonetheless use count-free WL for Abelian groups, in combination with a few other ideas, to get improved upper bounds on the parallel complexity of testing isomorphism (\Thm{ThmAbelian}) of Abelian groups.

-We begin by defining analogous pebble games and logics for the three count-free WL versions.
+We begin by defining analogous pebble games and logics for count-free WL versions I-II.
 Furthermore, we establish the equivalence of the three count-free WL versions up to $O(\log n)$ rounds.
 These results extend \cite[Section~3]{WLGroups} to the count-free setting.

-\subsection{Equivalence Between Count-Free WL, Pebble Games, and Logics}
+\subsection{Equivalence between count-free WL, pebble games, and logics}

-We define analogous pebble games for count-free WL Versions I-III.
+We define analogous pebble games for count-free WL Versions I-II.
 The count-free $(k+1)$-pebble game consists of two players: Spoiler and Duplicator, as well as $(k+1)$ pebble pairs $(p, p^{\prime})$.
-In Versions I and II, Spoiler wishes to show that the two groups $G$ and $H$ are not isomorphic; and in Version III, Spoiler wishes to show that the corresponding graphs $\Gamma_{G}, \Gamma_{H}$ are not isomorphic.
-Duplicator wishes to show that the two groups (Versions I and II) or two graphs (Version III) are isomorphic.
+In Versions I and II, Spoiler wishes to show that the two groups $G$ and $H$ are not isomorphic.
+Duplicator wishes to show that the two groups are isomorphic.
 Each round of the game proceeds as follows. \begin{enumerate} \item Spoiler picks up a pebble pair $(p_{i}, p_{i}^{\prime})$. \item The winning condition is checked.
-This will be formalized later. \item In Versions I and II, Spoiler places one of the pebbles on some group element (either $p_{i}$ on some element of $G$ or $p_{i}'$ on some element of $H$).
-In Version III, Spoiler places one of the pebbles on some vertex of one of the graphs (either $p_{i}$ on some vertex of $\Gamma_{G}$ or $p_{i}'$ on some element of $\Gamma_{H}$). \item Duplicator places the other pebble on some element of the other group (Versions I and II) or some vertex of the other graph (Version III). \end{enumerate}
+This will be formalized later. \item Spoiler places one of the pebbles on some group element (either $p_{i}$ on some element of $G$ or $p_{i}'$ on some element of $H$). \item Duplicator places the other pebble on some element of the other group. \end{enumerate}